MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/survey.rst

 The surrounding :literal:`P` and :literal:`P`\ :math:`^{-1}` maps represent the patches applied around the body of the element to change the frames, after the :literal:`atentry` and before the :literal:`atexit` actions:

 	#.
-The misalignment of the element to move from the *global frame* to the *element frame* if the command attribute :literal:`misalign` is set to :literal:`true`.
+The misalignment of the element to move from the *global frame* to the *element frame* if the command attribute :literal:`misalign` is set to :const:`true`.

 	#.
 The tilt of the element to move from the element frame to the *titled frame* if the element attribute :literal:`tilt` is non-zero.
 The :literal:`atslice` actions take place in this frame.